lzim/teampsd/issue_templates/sim-bug-report.md

 ---
-Step 1: Copy the text below.
+Step 1: Click the pencil to edit and copy the text below.
 Step 2: Click the link to create a new issue for the simulation user interface https://github.com/lzim/teampsd/issues/new.
 Step 3: Edit the details to create a report that will help us improve the sim UI.
 labels: bug